huggingface/blog/bridgetower.md

 ## Hardware

+[NVIDIA H100 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/h100/) is the latest and fastest generation of Nvidia GPUs.
+It includes a dedicated Transformer Engine that enables to perform fp8 mixed-precision runs.
+One device has 80GB of memory.

 [Nvidia A100 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/a100/) includes the 3rd generation of the [Tensor Core technology](https://www.nvidia.com/en-us/data-center/tensor-cores/).
-Although a newer generation got released recently (H100), this is still the fastest GPU that you will find at most cloud providers.
+This is still the fastest GPU that you will find at most cloud providers.
 We use here the 80GB-memory variant which also offers faster memory bandwidth than the 40GB one.

 [Habana Gaudi2](https://habana.ai/products/gaudi2/) is the second-generation AI hardware accelerator designed by Habana Labs.
 A single server contains 8 accelerator devices called HPUs with 96GB of memory each.
 Check out [our previous blog post](https://huggingface.co/blog/habana-gaudi-2-bloom#habana-gaudi2) for a more in-depth introduction and a guide showing how to access it through the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/secure/developer/devcloud/cloud-launchpad.html).
 Unlike many AI accelerators in the market, advanced features are very easy to apply to make the most of Gaudi2 with [Optimum Habana](https://huggingface.co/docs/optimum/habana/index), which enables users to port Transformers-compatible scripts to Gaudi with just a 2-line change.